Finding Your Bliss in Chaos

 I briefly caught up with some creative friends this week, which is crazy rare for me these days because I hardly leave the house.
 Why would I want to?
 I have a lovely modern apartment with a north facing view from a quaint balcony that gets drenched in sunlight all day long.
 For me this is bliss.

-The wisdom of life lessons have taught me that engaging in what makes my heart happy, and saying no to stressful situations is the most important thing I can do for myself.
+The wisdom drawn from life lessons have taught me that engaging in what makes my heart happy, and saying no to stressful situations is the most important thing I can do for myself.
 Also from a medical point of view, turns out I have all these gut issues that stem from stress induced anxiety.
-So making sure I keep my world as stress free as possible is my main priority if I don't want to feel sick and have horrible reactions to food and feel like rubbish.
+So making sure I keep my world as stress free as possible is a priority to avoid feeling sick, having horrible reactions to food and feeling like rubbish.